VedantWatpade/fivem-custom-npc-demo/README.md

 # Warning
     This project is for educational perpose only so be carefull of this dont mess with anything and mod anything unwanted things.
+    I am not responsible for anything i already done my work by taking care of policies and hereby its all your responsibility the person using this code and modding.

 # Read Rockstart and fiveM policies before modding.